-The Community Empowerment Act will help to empower community bodies through the ownership of land and buildings, and by strengthening their voices in the decisions that matter to them.
+The Community Empowerment Act helps to empower community bodies through the ownership of land and buildings, and by strengthening their voices in the decisions that matter to them.
 Details can be found using the link below.

 Community Empowerment Team

 Email: Community [dot] Empowerment [at] gov [dot] scot

 The Scottish Government Land Team help Crofting and Community Right to Buy communities throughout Scotland, to register a community interest in land and if successful the opportunity to buy that land when it is offered for sale; giving communities and crofters control over the way land is managed.
 Contact the team if you are interested in securing assets for purchase through Community Right to Buy.

 Community Land Team

 Every year the National Lottery Community Fund in Scotland distributes millions of pounds of the National Lottery's good cause money to community groups and charitable projects around the UK.
 Contact if you are interested in applying for any of the funds administered by them in Scotland, including Scottish Land Fund (see link below)